Organizing Community Tournaments using Blizzard Games

 - The tournament must comply with all applicable laws and regulations;

-- Gambling, including raffles, cannot be associated with a tournament.
+- Gambling, including raffles, cannot be associated with the tournament.

 What if I want to run a tournament over the Maximum Prize Value?